MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

    <li>Combine the header (which includes the access token) and the payload, and then send them to your Fraud Protection endpoint.</li>
 </ol>

+- POST request to
+-   <Insert Base URL>/v1.0/merchantservices/events/purchase
+-Headers
+-   x-ms-correlation-id : <Guid> needs to be unique per request
+-   content-type : application/json
+-   Authorization : {Insert the token from previous step}
+-   x-ms-dfpenvid : {Insert the environment id of the target environment} -Body
+-   Get the sample Account Protection request body from the shared swagger (open with Integrate purchase APIs documented at: [swagger](https://dfpswagger.azurewebsites.net/index.html)

+## Best Practices

+- A particular AAD Token remains valid for 60 minutes.
+We recommend caching it for a shorter duration and reusing it.

+- Ensure that your HttpClient has keep-alive connections.

+- Always pass the x-ms-dfpenvid header and ensure it points to the environment of the merchant you want to send transactions on behalf of.

+- Store the secret in a secret store.

+- Always pass the x-ms-correlation-id header for future debugging sessions with DFP

+- Make sure this is unique for every transaction sent to DFP.

 ## View the sample app
 For additional reference, view the <a href="https://go.microsoft.com/fwlink/?linkid=2085137" target="_blank">sample merchant app</a> and the accompanying developer documentation.
 The sample app provides an example of how to call Fraud Protection APIs, including API events like sending customer account updates, refunds, and chargebacks in real time.
 The documentation for the sample app is linked to actual sample code whenever such links are possible.
 Otherwise, code samples exist directly in the documentation.